WeblateOrg/weblate/docs/workflows.rst

     Translation has been approved in the review.
 It can no longer be changed by translators, but only by reviewers.
 Translators can only add suggestions to it.

+    This state is only available when reviews are enabled.
 Suggestions
     Suggestions are stored in Weblate only and not in the translation file.